ReproModel/repromodel/README.md

 With this <strong>no-code solution</strong>, you'll have access to a collection of benchmark and SOTA models and datasets.
 Dive into training visualizations, effortlessly extract code for publication, and let our LLM-powered automated methodology description writer do the heavy lifting.

 The current prototype helps researchers to modularize their development and compare the performance of <strong>each step in the pipeline in a reproducible way</strong>.
-The prototype version helped us reduce the time for model development, computation, and writing by at least 40%.
+This prototype version helped us reduce the time for model development, computation, and writing by at least 40%.
 Watch our [demo](https://www.youtube.com/watch?v=MQHZMEloUps).

 The coming versions will help researchers to build upon state-of-the-art research faster by just <strong>loading the previously published study ID</strong>.
 All code, experiments, and results would already be verified, and stored in the system.